nfiniteAI/display-controller/README.md

 display
   .destroy()
   .then(function() {
-    // the player was destroyed
+    // the display was destroyed
   })
   .catch(function(error) {
     // an error occurred